Current Clubs and Activities

 Meeting Times: We have monthly Chapter meetings and Officer Meetings every other Wednesday at lunch.

-Sponsor: Robin Johnson
+Sponsor: Robin Morrissey

 The Fellowship of Christian Athletes is touching millions of lives… one heart at a time.
 Since 1954, the Fellowship of Christian Athletes has been challenging coaches and athletes on the professional, college, high school, junior high and youth levels to use the powerful medium of athletics to impact the world for Jesus Christ.
 FCA focuses on serving local communities by equipping, empowering and encouraging people to make a difference for Christ.